CMSgov/beneficiary-fhir-data/rfcs/0011-db-migration.md

 * This is forward-incompatible because the new application requires a column that is not present in the old schema.

 #### Renaming a column and updating the application references for that column
-* This is an fully-incompatible migration because old applications still reference the column by its old name and new applications reference the column by the new name.
+* This is a fully-incompatible migration because old applications still reference the column by its old name and new applications reference the column by the new name.

 #### Dropping a column and changing the application so that it no longer references that column